-When a determination has been made that an emergency notification should be issued, the San Jacinto College marketing, public relations, and government affairs will inform the campus community by taking one or more appropriate steps to ensure timely notification without delay:
+When a determination has been made that an emergency notification should be issued, the San Jacinto College marketing, public relations and government affairs department will inform the College community by taking one or more appropriate steps to ensure timely notification without delay:

 - Invoke SJC AlertMe.
-Members of the campus community, as well as the general public, may enroll to receive these notifications at www.sanjac.edu/alert-me. - Issue a campus-wide email of the emergency notification.
+Members of the College community, as well as the general public, may enroll at sanjac.edu/alert-me to receive these notifications. - Issue a campus- or college-wide email of the emergency notification.

-All decisions concerning the discontinuation of college functions, cancellation of classes, or cessation of operations rest with the Chancellor or her designee.
-After consulting with the Emergency Management Team, the Chancellor shall be responsible for declaring a major institutional emergency Should it be deemed necessary to warn the College community of an impending threat or emergency situation, the College Emergency Notification System will be activated.
+All decisions concerning the discontinuation of College functions, cancellation of classes or cessation of operations rest with the Chancellor or her designee.
+After consulting with the Emergency Management Team, the Chancellor shall be responsible for declaring a major institutional emergency.
+Should it be deemed necessary to warn the College community of an impending threat or emergency situation, the College Emergency Notification System, SJC AlertMe, will be activated.